 New School: Chia Fresca Popsicles

 From nothing with no nutritional value to something that’s all nutritional value, we give you a very, very sophisticated upgrade of the artificially fruity yet delicious squeeze-as-you-eat ice pops of youth.
-VN columnist Hannah Kaminsky dreamed up the idea while experimenting with the aforementioned Zoku popsicle maker, and the result was a gorgeous and healthy frozen treat made from water, lemon juice, sweetener, and chia seeds, the superfood that helps you run faster and jump higher.
+VN columnist Hannah Kaminsky dreamed up the idea while experimenting with the Zoku popsicle maker, and the result was a gorgeous and healthy frozen treat made from water, lemon juice, sweetener, and chia seeds, the superfood that helps you run faster and jump higher.
 So basically, you can eat one of these popsicles and run a marathon in record time.
 Or so we hear.

 Old School: Creamsicle